Azure/azure-sdk/docs/typescript/design.md

 {% include requirement/MUST id="ts-lro-progress-reporting" %} expose a progress reporting mechanism to the consumer if the service reports progress as part of the polling operation.
 Language-dependent guidelines will present additional guidance on how to expose progress reporting in this case.

 {% include draft.html content="Long-running operations will use the <code>@azure/core-lro</code> package, which is an abstration that provides the above requirements" %}

+TODO: Please add a section on conditional request methods.

+TODO: Please add a section providing guidance on model types.

+TODO: Please add discussion similar to the [Model Type discussion from the General Guidelines](https://azure.github.io/azure-sdk/general_design.html#model-types), including the naming table if relevant to JS/TS, or an alternate one specific to JS/TS.

+TODO: Please add a section on Azure Core type usage, which may simply link out to Azure Core documentation in the azure-sdk-for-js repo, if this is self-explanatory.

+TODO: Please add a section on extensible enums, if this is relevant to JS/TS.

 ## Support for non-HTTP protocols {#general-other-protocols}